 1

-Gone Awry almost 13 years ago
+Gone Awry over 13 years ago

 Yes.
 Society today isn't exactly "free" when you think about it, is it?
 Trapped by others expectations, not being able to be who really are, for you risk judgement by your peers.
 It's not the best way to run things, now, is it?

-Tucker Cummings (joined about 13 years ago)
+Tucker Cummings (joined almost 14 years ago)

 Visit Website